spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

   <br />

   When the installation is complete, Enterprise Cluster Details that include a URL and default credentials are displayed in the terminal.
-You will use these to access the Palette System Console.
+You will use these to access the Palette system console.

   <br />